ArchiveBox/docs/Quickstart.md

 ## 1. Set up ArchiveBox

-Clone the ArchiveBox repo and install its dependencies.
+Clone the ArchiveBox repo and install its dependencies:

 ```bash
 git clone https://github.com/pirate/ArchiveBox
 cd ArchiveBox/
 ./bin/setup.sh  # script prompts for user confirmation before installing anything
 ```

+(The above are shell commands to run.
+If you're not used to those, consult your operating system's manual for how to run a terminal emulator.)

 <img src="https://i.imgur.com/VMTzm0G.png" width="99%"/>